common-workflow-language/cwl-website/README.md

 	* [ ] Setup non-GitHub Pages staging site
 * [x] Add top nav
 	* Search Field is currently non-functional
+* [ ] GDPR - Waiting for content from Sarah for this

 ### Content Needed